archilex/advanced-tables-docs/README.md

     ])
 ```

-Any filter that has the same `name` as your table column, will be **overridden** by your Filament filter.
-If the filter name does not match any of the table columns it will be added as an **additional** filter.
+> Note: Any filter that has the same `name` as your table column, will be override the automatically mapped column filter.
+If the filter name does not match any of the table columns it will be added as an additional filter.

-> Important: If your users have already saved created User Views with filters, don't worry, Advanced Filter Builder will automatically map them to the first filter group.
+> Important: If you are updating from a prior release and your users have already saved created User Views with filters, don't worry, Advanced Filter Builder will automatically map them to the first filter group.
 >
 > However, if you are using Preset Views with [default filters](#applying-filters-new), you will need to [adjust your filters](#applying-filters-with-filter-builder-new) to be compatible with Advanced Filter Builder.

-#### Integrating outside Advanced Filter Builder
+### Using filters alongside Advanced Filter Builder

-You can still use any of Filament's filters outside of Advanced Filter Builder by adding it as you normally would to your table's `->filters()` method:
+You may still use any of Filament's filters alongside Advanced Filter Builder by adding it as you normally would to your table's `->filters()` method:

 ```php
 return $table